eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle_app_development/python_development.md

 ```

 Every `DataPoint` provides a _.subscribe()_ method that allows for providing a callback function which will be invoked on every data point update.
 Subscribed data is available in the respective _DataPointReply_ object and need to be accessed via the reference to the subscribed data point.
 The returned object is of type `TypedDataPointResult` which holds the `value` of the data point
-and the `timestamp` at which the value was captured by the data broker.
+and the `timestamp` at which the value was captured by the Databroker.
 Therefore the `on_seat_position_changed` callback function needs to be implemented like this:

 ```Python